dqops/dqo/docs/data-sources/questdb.md

     standard checks that monitor the data quality of a table or column.
 They can also be referred to as **Data Observability** checks.
     These checks capture a single data quality result for the entire table or column.

-## Add a PostgreSQL connection using DQOps Shell
+## Add a QuestDB connection using DQOps Shell

 To add a connection run the following command in DQOps Shell.